SantiBass/tech-blog/readme.md

-# Let's trade your soul with this e-commerce back end program
+# The fire pit can be seen using this tech blog.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description.
 ### "The Tech Blog" is a project oriented to use the Model View.Controller(MVC).
 This is a simple application but a challenging one too because of the use of new knowledge about "handlerbars.js" You can see the application in action by clicking this link: [Tech Blog.](https://drive.google.com/file/d/1Cu11g-Fj6b4R-hzY7RgnK17DIoCLi_9f/view?usp=sharing)

 * [Installation](#installation)
 * [License](#license)